 Challenges in LMO detection and new technology developments

-There are several challenges that need to be considered when applying available technologies to LMO detection.
-Below is a brief overview of some of the key considerations.
+Challenges to applying available technologies to LMO detection are present for many nations, but these can be worked out.
+A brief overview of some of the key considerations follows.

 Availability of validated methods